calblueprint/constitution/Current_Bylaws.md

 2. Eligible members may be nominated and run for multiple positions, but they are bound to the first role they win in election.
 3. A nominee must run for a position unless they withdraw their nomination before a date and time set by the Executive Committee.
 4. Nominations outside the nomination period may be added at the discretion of the Executive Committee with the consent of the nominee.
+5. Members may not submit a nomination for a co-presidency, unless they are one of the nominated co-presidents.

 ### 2. Election Rules